 About four hours after your surgery, you can begin to take your pain medications.
 Staying ahead of the pain is important, so you should take your first dose before the local anesthetic has worn off.
-If you are experiencing moderate pain, Tylenol can be used every 3–4 hours, or if you prefer, you can take ibuprofen every 4–6 hours.
+Please refer to the instructions given to you.

 Diet and Nutrition

-Following your surgery, it is important to drink plenty of fluids, but avoid hot liquids.
-Soft foods should be consumed immediately following surgery, and after the first day, you can begin to return to your normal diet unless your surgeon instructs you otherwise.
+Following your surgery, it is important to drink plenty of fluids, but avoid hot liquids, acidic and spicy foods, and carbonated beverages.
+Soft foods should be consumed immediately following surgery, and after the first day, you can begin to return to your normal diet unless Dr. Nancy Shiba instructs you otherwise.

 Proper oral hygiene is crucial for healing.
-After your surgery, be sure to use the oral rinse that has been prescribed to you, and start using this rinse twice daily the day following your procedure.
-Swish with the rinse for at least 30 seconds.
-You can also use warm salt water rinses several times a day, especially after eating.
+After one day, you can also use warm salt water rinses several times a day, especially after eating.
 While you can brush your teeth around the abutments as they heal, be sure to be gentle.